mui/material-ui/docs/src/pages/layout/hidden/hidden-zh.md

 ### css

-If you are using server side rendering, you can set `implementation="css"` if you don't want the browser to re-flow your content on the screen.
+If you are using server-side rendering, you can set `implementation="css"` if you don't want the browser to re-flow your content on the screen.

 ## Breakpoint up